golopupinsky/golopupinsky.github.io/_posts/2014-7-11-Relly-Elly-IOS.md

 Probably the trickiest part about the Relly Elly iOS app was the way gradient animation is applied.
 I've tested a dozen implementations before found a proper one.

-There are two ways one can draw a gradient in Cocoa:
+There are two basic ways one can generate and draw a gradient in Cocoa:

 1. Core Graphics way
 2. Core Animation way